If you enjoy this content & want it to stay free forever, please consider donating to Touched By Ty’s creator fund.

 Tip 4: Creating a Follow Up Strategy

-To get started, I highly recommend looking up templates for follow up trying to close sales deals, and templates that do more than just reminding people, "oh, you have an abandoned cart" or "you have an abandoned cart, here's 10% off".
+To get started, I highly recommend looking up templates for following-up and trying to close sales deals, and templates that do more than just reminding people, "oh, you have an abandoned cart" or "you have an abandoned cart, here's 10% off".
 Seriously, you can do better than that.
 Something that actually worked for me is I will reach out to people who had abandoned carts, and I'll be like, "Hey, I saw you visited my website a week ago and that this is what you abandoned, so I looked over your brand and these are some recommendations that I have for you just based on which you abandoned in your cart.
-If you have any questions or if you want to proceed with booking the service, here's the link to do so or feel free to respond to this email, I'm happy to help if you want to jump on a 15 minute call as well".
+If you have any questions or if you want to proceed with booking the service, here's the link to do so or feel free to respond to this email, I'm happy to help if you want to jump on a 15-minute call as well".

 You'd be surprised just how much more that works in terms of that little extra effort than just telling people that they have an abandoned cart.
 Now yours might not necessarily look like that if you're not in marketing or if you're not selling the service.
 But you can still do something similar if you are just selling a product.

 So with this, I want to challenge you to think deeper about how to personalize your follow up strategy.
 And those follow up emails and texts and calls that you're going to be selling and sending out.
-Because when you follow up with somebody they might not necessarily be ready to buy and only talking about money or only trying to take their money in the process can make them anxious and make them not want to talk to you.
+Because when you follow-up with somebody they might not necessarily be ready to buy and only talking about money or only trying to take their money in the process can make them anxious and make them not want to talk to you.
 So instead, try to be friendly and courteous and the process where you can also ask for the sale in a very relaxed way that doesn't make people tense up at the idea of grabbing their wallet to give it to you.

 Tip 5: Reuse, Recycle & Re-purpose your content